nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `execute` function which returns a `CommandResult` object.

 The `SortCommand#execute()` function would first parse the user's inputs.
-For every field parsed, the function would create a `comparator` for that field using either of the functions:
+For every field parsed, the function would create a `Comparator` for that field using either of the functions:

-* `SortCommand#getComparatorDefault()` --- Creates a comparator with the field specified in ascending order
+* `SortCommand#getComparatorDefault()` --- Creates a comparator with the field specified in ascending order.
-* `SortCommand#getComparatorDescending()` --- Creates a comparator with the field specified in descending order
+* `SortCommand#getComparatorDescending()` --- Creates a comparator with the field specified in descending order.

 One sort command allows for sorting multiple fields at a time in the order specified.
 Stating `sort n/ a/` means sort the list by name in ascending order followed by the client's addresses.
 Clients with same name would be then sorted based on their addresses.

-Thus, after creating the `comparator` for a particular field, it'll be added upon a previously created comparator using.
+Thus, after creating the `Comparator` for a particular field, it'll be added upon a previously created `Comparator` using `Comparator#thenComparing()`.

-To be able to sort the client's list, we exposed an operation in the `Model` interface as `Model#sortPersonList()`.
+To be able to sort the client list, we expose an operation in the `Model` interface as `Model#sortPersonList()`.
-We then passed the `comparator` created and passed it to `Model#sortPersonList()` in `SortCommand#execute()`.
+We then passed the `comparator` created to `Model#sortPersonList()` in `SortCommand#execute()`.

-Java's `list` library will then handle the sorting based on the `comparator`.
+Java's `List` library will then handle the sorting based on the `Comparator`.

 #### Design considerations

 **Aspect: How it executes**

-* **Alternative 1 (current choice):** Each field class will handle how to sort its own data, `SortCommand` will then wrap it into a comparator and pass to `Model#sortPersonList()`.
+* **Alternative 1 (current choice):** Each `Field` class will handle how to sort its own data, `SortCommand` will then wrap it into a comparator and pass to `Model#sortPersonList()`.
   * Pros: Easy to implement, each field class can handle their own sorting of its data.
 Will not clutter `SortCommand`.
-  * Cons: Does not allow for more complicated chaining of fields since the way each field is being sorted is independent of the other.
+  * Cons: Does not allow for more complicated chaining of fields since the way each field is being sorted is independent of others.

 * **Alternative 2:** `SortCommand` will determine how the fields are to be sorted.
   * Pros: Allows `SortCommand` to have full flexibility in deciding how the fields are to be sorted and may allow for more complicated chaining of fields.
   * Cons: Will clutter `SortCommand` and may not be manageable once there are a lot of fields.

 ### Command chaining

 #### Implementation

-The command chaining mechanism is handled in the `execute()` function in the `LogicManager` class which is where the user's input is parsed, executed and then returned as a `CommandResult`.
+The command chaining mechanism is handled in the `execute()` function of the `LogicManager` class which is where the user's input is parsed, executed and then returned as a `CommandResult`.

 To handle multiple commands, the program splits the given user input using the `|` delimiter used to separate the multiple commands.
 Once the input has been split, the program can then evaluate each command sequentially by iterating through the individual commands.